Do you have a money site that you want to drive traffic to? Creating a Private Blog Network will give you the ranking boost you need.

 Buy Expired Domains

 Instead of searching for expired domains yourself, you can buy listed expired domains.
 Most of the vendors offer metrics and spam checks for the various domains.
-They include:

 These are domains about to expire in a few weeks.
 The domains are still with their original registrar but the owner might not be in a position to continue paying for them.

 Before the domains are available for new owners, they will be held by the registrars.
 After their expiration, the domains will be available for sale through auctions or backorders.

 Instead of monitoring different domains, you can hire a backorder service to buy the domain on your behalf.
 If the backorder service succeeds to buy the domain, they take your money and you start running the domain.

 If another party buys the backorder domain first, your money stays in the service’s account and you wait for another turn.

 In instances where a domain is needed by more than a few parties, that domain goes to auction.
 The process is simple, just like it happens on GoDaddy.
 Unlike expired domains, expiring/backorder domains do not lose their age; they continue running.

 Backorder services offer a simple way to grab expiring domains.
 A domain that just expired is taken through a series of stages.
 It is during the last of the five stages that you can grab the domain.
 After the last stage, the domain will be deleted and then it will be available for the general public.
 After deletion, the age is lost.

 Backorder services will help you grab these expiring domains before they lose their age.